Enhancing low energy reconstruction and classification in KM3NeT/ORCA with transformers

 \Cref{fig-2} shows an improvement of over 20\% achieved with a very limited training sample (100 events per class), by using interpolated information from a larger configuration, contrary to a model trained from scratch, whose performances are only comparable when using a large training sample (1M events per class), where limitations from the detector itself play a higher role rather than the model capabilities.

-Another benefit of the use of deep learning for classification is that the training does not rely on any reconstructed variable, it computes the score it from what the raw data.
+Another benefit of the use of deep learning for classification is that the training does not rely on any reconstructed variable, it uses as input data the light pattern observed in the telescope, i.e. raw data after being calibrated, to do a prediction.
 On the contrary, classical classification methods rely on decision-tree-based classifiers trained using reconstruction variables.
 These techniques are prone to be strongly biased by reconstruction algorithms and must be updated whenever a new version of the reconstruction software is released.